 However, when compared to each other, USB type-C is the clear winner.
 The USB Type-C connector comes in two different speeds: the 2.0 speed and the 3.1 speed.
 Nearly every device has moved onto the 3.1 cables, which can produce an output of 100w along with a speed of 10Gbps.
 On the other hand, Apple did not release any transmitting information about the lightning charger, but they were close to 2.0 USB Type-C connectors with tests.
 In other words, it can only transfer data at a speed of 480Mbps, which is a lot slower than the USB Type-C Charger.

 Something that both the USB type-C connectors and lightning connectors excel at is their reversibility.
 Thanks to the design, there is no wrong way to insert these connectors into the devices.
 Whereas USB type-As and Micro USBs would require users to add the connector specifically, Type-C and lightning do not have such requirements.

 While not game-changing anyway, it is certainly a welcome option to the mind games that one would have to play with other connectors.

 3.Single charger anywhere you go

 That is one of the highlights of the USB Type-C port.
-Thanks to the innovative connector, anything that has the same port can quickly charge and connect to it.
+Thanks to the innovative connector, anything with the same port can quickly charge and connect to it.
 That means your team no longer has to carry different chargers for their phone, laptops, tablets, and other accessories.
 One port that connects all is the real selling point for the USB Type-C charger.

-On the other hand, the lightning port is an iPhone specific port, which means that the only thing that can connect to that is a lightning charger or a lightning adapter.
+On the other hand, the lightning port is an iPhone-specific port, which means that the only thing that can connect to that is a lightning charger or a lightning adapter.